Keep updated with phanganist.com by following our Facebook page.

 The rental fee often includes the standard VAT charge of 7%.

 The minimum rental period is 24 hours.
 You will be charged late fees or the full daily rate if you return the car beyond the agreed-upon time.

-If you need more time with your vehicle than initially agreed upon, you should notify the rental company at least two days in advance.
+If you need more time with your vehicle than initially agreed upon, please let the rental company know at least two days in advance.
 You will then be charged the rental agency's standard daily cost.

 The process of hiring a car in Thailand is standard across all agencies.

 First, you sign a contract.
 In Thailand, renting a car requires signing a legally enforceable contract that protects you and the rental agency.
 Contracts might be as short as a single page or as long as a few A4 sheets of paper.
 Either way, read the fine print!